directus/directus/docs/cloud/glossary.md

 ## Nodes

 Directus Cloud has options to choose the processing power of your Node as well as the number of Nodes your Project runs on.
 Nodes can be configured to meet traffic needs at any scale.
 There are two approaches to scale-up Project performance, vertical-scaling and horizontal-scaling.
+Vertical-scaling is the concept of increasing performance and capacity by using Nodes with better hardware specs _(e.g. better CPUs and more RAM)_.
 In Directus Cloud, vertical-scaling is handled by configuring the Node Type.
-Horizontal-scaling is the concept of increasing performance by adding more nodes to handle incoming requests.
-In Directus Cloud, horizontal-scaling is handled by setting the number of Active and Standby Nodes.
+Horizontal-scaling is the concept of increasing performance and capacity by adding a larger number of Nodes to handle incoming requests.
+In Directus Cloud, horizontal-scaling is handled by setting the number of Active Nodes and Standby Nodes.

 ### Node Type

-Node Types are divided by processing power.
-Increasing performance by increasing Node processing power is a concept known as vertical scaling.
+Each Node Type provides a different levels of processing power.

 - **Community**\
   Community Projects come equipped with one Node, which can handle basic web traffic required for hobby-projects, learning/demoing